petermattia/petermattia/about.md

 To combat climate change, we need to accelerate the development of alternative energy technologies so that they're available in years, rather than decades.
 While my background is in the physical sciences,
-I've developed skills in data science and software engineering to create platforms for autonomous scientific research.
+I've developed skills in software engineering and machine learning to create platforms for autonomous scientific research.

 If you really want to know more about me, [click here](/personal).